Drbvr/LivelyGraph/README.md

 ## Platform & Documentation (Planned)

 LivelyGraph is an API-first platform.
 Comprehensive API documentation will be provided in the future.
 Mobile and web applications are planned for later phases.

-## Future Developments

-We're planning to transition to a SaaS model and introduce an App Store for third-party apps.
-Developers will be able to create apps using our GraphQL and LLM functions to provide users with powerful visualizations and analyses.

 ## Get Involved